-We are The Eagle Point Irrigation District.
-Our operations include 8 employees, and 3 Board members from the District.
-Included in the 8 employees are two ditch riders and a canal patrolman, Who are they?
-Those three men direct our water to the correct laterals from our main canal, making sure your property has water every two weeks .
-We also have two equipment operators who keep our laterals clean and fix any problems along the canals year round, whether that be removing blackberries or replacing old turn outs.
+Our operations include 8 hard working employees and 3 very knowledgeable Board of Directors (all live with in our district).
+Included in the 8 employees we have two ditch riders and one canal patrolman, Who are they?
+Those three men are the ones who direct our water to the correct laterals from the our main canal, making sure your land has water every two weeks .
+They are not the only ones helping out with the water.
+Our two equipment operators are just as important.
+They keep our laterals clean and fix any problems along the canal year round.
+Whether that be removing blackberries or replacing old turn outs.

 During the Off Season

 Winter storms can be very powerful.
 Heavy rains and strong winds cause a lot of damage to road and water ways.
 This keeps the crew on their toes during the winter months.
 Wash outs can't always be prevented.
 Mother Nature still rules the roost when it comes to the ground movement.
 We can help by lining our canals with gunite to prevent the erosion of the soil.
 The crew is always trying to improve the delivery system by monitoring water levels and cleaning branches/ limbs from canals.

 Our Mission at Eagle Point Irrigation District is to deliver water rightfully and proficiently with the least amount of cost to our patrons, keeping in mind the need for wide range of planning and environmental impact.
 Through leadership, effective operations, approachable customer service and the motivation of our crew, Eagle Point Irrigation District will follow to protect and preserve local natural and ecosystems through the use of water.

 The Start of the District: